Parosteal lipomas are rare benign fat-containing tumours closely related to the bone periosteum.

 - diagnostic for fat density

-- will also demonstrated lack of underlying medullary continuity (to differentiate from osteochondroma)
+- will also demonstrate lack of underlying medullary continuity: to differentiate from osteochondroma

 Will present as a T1/T2 hyperintense mass with loss of signal on fat suppression.
 MRI provides better contrast resolution for fibrovascular septa, which are seen as low-signal-intensity strands on T1-weighted images that become higher in signal intensity on long TR images (in particular fat suppression sequences).

-MRI also allow for the best evaluation of adjacent nerve involvement and muscle atrophy.
+MRI also allows for the best evaluation of adjacent nerve involvement and muscle atrophy.

 Bone scintigraphy demonstrates increased radiotracer uptake limited to the site of the bony stalk.

 Treatment and prognosis

 Complete surgical resection may be performed, particularly in cases with nerve entrapment.

 - 1. Murphey MD, Carroll JF, Flemming DJ et-al. From the archives of the AFIP: benign musculoskeletal lipomatous lesions.
 Radiographics.
 2004;24 (5): 1433-66.
 Radiographics (full text) - doi:10.1148/rg.245045120 - Pubmed citation